Secured vs Unsecured Bail in North Carolina | How It Works in Wake County | Amistad Bail Bonds

 When you sign an unsecured bond, you are signing a binding promise to the State of North Carolina.
 The bond form spells out the amount—for example, $5,000—and states that if the defendant fails to appear, you owe that amount.
 The court treats that signature the same way it would treat cash that was posted up front on a secured bond.
 The difference is timing: the money is not collected unless and until the defendant misses court and the bond is forfeited.

-What Happens If the Defendant Misses Court on an Unsecured Bond
+What Happens If Someone Misses Court on an Unsecured Bond

 When a Secured Bond May Be the Safer Choice for Your Family